JOCELYN SMITH CARTER, PHD

 Doctoral Student, 3rd Year

 Brittany received her B.A in psychology at The Catholic University of America in Washington, DC.
 After graduating, she spent several years working at Children's National Medical Center with patients in the in-patient psychiatric unit and the emergency department, as well as at George Washington University's Cancer Center.
 Brittany's primary research interests include the relationship between children and adolescents with chronic disease/illness and their mental and physical health outcomes, chronic stress, and health disparities among minority children and adolescents.
 Outside of the program, you can find Brittany caring for and playing with her cat Remus, hiking and leisure reading.

-Dee is an MS student at DePaul University.
+Dee is a 2nd year MS student at DePaul University.
 She plans to attend grad school for Clinical Health Psychology and is particularly interested in stress and physical activity as well as mindfulness techniques such as meditation.
 Outside of psychology, she is part of the DePaul Women's basketball team and loves anything that has to do with vegan food.